Table of Contents

 Bipolar Disorder is a mental health condition characterized by alternating bouts of extremely low, depressive moods and periods of intense energy and mania.

-The depressive episodes will typically include feelings of sadness, loneliness, and hopelessness, combined with a severe dip in physical energy.
+The depressive episodes typically include feelings of sadness, loneliness, and hopelessness, combined with a severe dip in physical energy.

 The Depression and Bipolar Support Alliance (DBSA) states that nearly 5.7 million adults in the United States struggle with bipolar disorder each year.